cecortes/ventas_sass/app/docs/log.md

 ## 12 de septiembre de 2024 -

-- [ ] Continue with the register page logic.
+- [x] Continue with the register page logic.
+- [ ] Create a function to accept only numbers in the phone field.
 - [ ] Add styles to the bootstrap for modal, span, titles, and paragraphs.

 ---